miller3000/My-Books-App/README.md

 # My Books

 My Books is a web app that allows a user to search for books and add them to (or remove from) a personal library.
 The library has three categories, or "shelves": Currently Reading, Want to Read, and Already Read.
 The app displayes the cover, title, and author(s) of each book.
+Either the shelves ('/') page or search page ('/search') is rendered at any given time.

 This project was bootstrapped with the [Create React App](https://github.com/facebookincubator/create-react-app), and is based on the starter code for "MyReads" by Udacity.